The finger bone's connected to the hand bone,

 Most experts believe that prehistoric humans

-had access to the atlatl weapons system in North America as far back as Clovis Paleoindians.
+had access to the atlatl weapons system in North America as far back as the Clovis Paleoindians.
 Archaeological evidence for this is circumstantial.
 However, we do have clear evidence that the atlatl was in play in North America as early as the Middle Archaic.
-One of the reasons that atlatls might not be found in older Paleoindian sites is because atlatls or throwing handles were mostly made of perishable material.
+One of the reasons that atlatls might not be found in older Paleoindian sites is that atlatls or throwing handles were mostly made of perishable material.

 Based